BenayounP/AndroidMovieDataBase/documentation/backstage/DevDiary.md

 I also tried to fix a bug in the display of the movie grid.
 In certain case movie poster is smaller than others.
 I can't fill the remaining space to have the text aligned with the on on the adjacent item...it seem's this is linked to compose LazyGrid...🤷

+### 18/01/23

+Added a little script on Gradle that launches all local and instrumented tests.
+I will use it before any commit.
+I'm happy because I hadn't coded Gradle scripts in a long time.
+It got me back in the swing and bonus it was for a practical need.